PRINCIPAL RISKS

 EMERGING RISKS

+The Audit and Risk Committee and Board regularly review the principal risks as well as the wider operational, corporate and business risks including a discussion on emerging risks.
 We have outlined a non-exhaustive list of emerging risks assessed during the year, these are risks which are inherent to the nature of our business and where we operate.
 We monitor these as part of the risk management framework.

 Potential of a regional/global outbreak of a new disease bringing medical, economic and social challenges.
-We recognise the potential impacts of a global pandemic similar to COVID as a threat bringing potential risks to our people and business.
-Learning from COVID and other infectious disease management we developed a dynamic action plan to safeguard the health of our people and minimise any business impact.
-This will continue to adapt and evolve as required to ensure we are in the best place to manage and respond as required.
+We continue to recognise the potential impacts of a global pandemic similar to COVID as a threat, bringing potential risks to our people and business.
+Learning from COVID and other infectious disease management, we developed a dynamic action plan to safeguard the health of our people and minimise any business impact.